Tuition-Free Online Colleges in Florida 2026

 Free Online Courses from Florida Universities

 Some Florida universities offer free online courses through platforms that host massive open online courses (MOOCs).
-A MOOC is a free, publicly available online class that allows anyone to access lectures and course materials without formally enrolling in a degree program.
+MOOC are free, publicly available online classes and courses for adults that allow anyone to access lectures and course materials without formally enrolling in a degree program.
 While learners can often pay for a certificate, auditing the course is typically free.

 Here are a few Florida universities offering these types of free online learning opportunities: